Forum (legal): Public forum

 A public forum, also called an open forum, is open to all expression that is protected under the First Amendment.
-Streets, parks, and sidewalks are considered open to public discourse by tradition and are designated as traditional public forums.
+Streets, parks, and sidewalks are considered open to public discourse by tradition and are regarded as traditional public forums.
 The government creates a designated public forum when it intentionally opens a nontraditional forum for public discourse.
 Limited public forums, such as municipal meeting rooms, are nonpublic forums that have been specifically designated by the government as open to certain groups or topics.
 Traditional public forums cannot be changed to nonpublic forums by governments.

 The use of public forums generally cannot be restricted based on the content of the speech expressed by the user.
 Use can be restricted based on content, however, if the restriction passes a strict scrutiny test for a traditional and designated forum or the reasonableness test for a limited forum.
 Also, public forums can be restricted as to the time, place and manner of speech.
 In the 1972 case Grayned v.
 City of Rockford, the Supreme Court found that "The nature of a place, the pattern of its normal activities, dictate the kinds of regulations of time, place, and manner that are reasonable."
 In determining what is reasonable, the Court stated that "[the] crucial question is whether the manner of expression is basically incompatible with the normal activity of a particular place at a particular time."
 Thus, protesters have the right to march in support of a cause, but not on a public beach during the middle of the day with bullhorns.

-Types of public forums

-Public forums being described in two types: traditional and designated.
-A traditional public forum is where speech/expression is supported by the first amendment and when the government's ability to regulate speech is reduced like a sidewalk or state park.
-Whereas a designated public forum is “for use by the public as a place for expressive activity”, like social media.
-An open forum made by the government can be barred from expression as long as there is not a retaliation or yearn to reduce certain speech.
-For example, when Donald Trump blocked a group of twitter users from his account on the platform, the court considered his tweets and comments section a public forum, so the commenters' first amendment rights in that setting are not allowed to be infringed.
-A public forum only applies to protecting political speech for instance.